cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Configure the relayer

-Start the relayer, use `Mars` as source blockchain and `Venus` as target blockchain.
+Start the relayer, use `Mars` as the source blockchain and `Venus` as the target blockchain.
-The ports for `Mars` are default ports, while for `Venus` the port details can be found in the `venus.yml` file.
+The ports for `Mars` are default ports.
+For `Venus`, the port details are in the `venus.yml` file.

 ```bash
 # relayer configuration